Market socialism: Individualist anarchism in the United States

 For American anarchist historian Eunice Minette Schuster, "[i]t is apparent [...] that Proudhonian Anarchism was to be found in the United States at least as early as 1848 and that it was not conscious of its affinity to the Individualist Anarchism of Josiah Warren and Stephen Pearl Andrews. [...]
 William B. Greene presented this Proudhonian Mutualism in its purest and most systematic form".
 Josiah Warren is widely regarded as the first American anarchist, and the four-page weekly paper he edited during 1833, The Peaceful Revolutionist, was the first anarchist periodical published, an enterprise for which he built his own printing press, cast his own type, and made his own printing plates.

 Warren was a follower of Robert Owen and joined Owen's community at New Harmony, Indiana.
 Josiah Warren termed the phrase "cost the limit of price", with "cost" here referring not to monetary price paid but the labor one exerted to produce an item.
 Therefore, "[h]e proposed a system to pay people with certificates indicating how many hours of work they did.
 They could exchange the notes at local time stores for goods that took the same amount of time to produce".
 He put his theories to the test by establishing an experimental "labor for labor store" called the Cincinnati Time Store where trade was facilitated by notes backed by a promise to perform labor.
 The store proved successful and operated for three years after which it was closed so that Warren could pursue establishing colonies based on mutualism.
 These included Utopia and Modern Times.
 Warren said that Stephen Pearl Andrews' The Science of Society, published in 1852, was the most lucid and complete exposition of Warren's own theories.

 Later, Benjamin Tucker fused the economics of Warren and Proudhon and published these ideas in Liberty calling them "Anarchistic-Socialism".
 Tucker said: "[T]he fact that one class of men are dependent for their living upon the sale of their labour, while another class of men are relieved of the necessity of labour by being legally privileged to sell something that is not labour. [...]
-And to such a state of things I am as much opposed as any one.
+And to such a state of things I am as much opposed as anyone.
 But the minute you remove privilege [...] every man will be a labourer exchanging with fellow-labourers. [...]
 What Anarchistic-Socialism aims to abolish is usury [...] it wants to deprive capital of its reward".
 American individualist anarchists such as Tucker saw themselves as economic market socialists and political individualists while arguing that their "anarchistic socialism" or "individual anarchism" was "consistent Manchesterism".
-Left-wing market anarchism is a modern branch of free-market anarchism that is based on a revival of such market socialist theories.
+Modern market anarchism is based on a revival of such market socialist theories.